froi/add_invite_user/README.md

 - To learn more on token scopes [click here](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/#available-scopes).
 - To learn how to create your own personal access token [click here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

-### Parsing Rules
+### Config Rules

-A JSON file with the rules you need to define to parse the GitHub Issue body and extract the data needed to create an invitation to your GitHub organization.
+A JSON file with the rules you need to define to parse the GitHub Issue body and extract the data needed to create an invitation to your GitHub organization as well as the valid domain from which you will accept emails.

 #### Structure